Women and Equalities Committee recommendations

 The Equality Act says that you must not be discriminated against because:

-Inter-sex people are not explicitly protected from discrimination by the Act, but you must not be discriminated against because of your gender or perceived gender.
+Intersex people (the term used to describe a variety of conditions in which a person is born with a reproductive or sexual anatomy that doesn't fit the typical definitions of female or male) are not explicitly protected from discrimination by the Equality Act, but you must not be discriminated against because of your gender or perceived gender.
+For example:

 Different types of gender reassignment discrimination